Family budget basics: How to make a plan that works

 A family budget is a game plan for your family’s money.
 Your plan identifies where and how your money comes and goes by focusing on income and expenses.
 Importantly, it also reflects your family’s goals and values by how you spend and save.

-Jen Smith, personal finance writer and creator of Modern Frugality, says a family budget can be a simplified version of what you do when you make your household budget.
+Jen Smith, personal finance writer and creator of a financial wellness blog, says a family budget can be a simplified version of what you do when you make your household budget.
 For example, it may only include line items that have a direct impact on the kids, as opposed to including every single expense, Smith says.

 “While it’s important to start talking about budgets and money with kids, you have to simplify it to a level they’ll understand and won’t be overwhelmed,” she says.
 The results will be worth it, she adds.
 “Planning a family budget with your kids will help them learn the importance of earning money, how to spend it, and what happens when it runs out.”